Do you have a Pain in the Neck...literally?

-Some tips to manage your neck pain at home: Use Ice--a good rule of thumb is 20 minutes off, 40 minutes on and then repeat.
+Some tips to manage your neck pain at home: Use Ice--a good rule of thumb is 20 minutes on and 2 hours off and then repeat.
 Check your pillow--if it’s too flat it will stretch your neck muscles unnaturally.
 Try neck exercises to loosen stiff muscles.

 See us for neck pain if…

 - Your neck pain or stiffness does not improve after a few days

 - You cannot look to the right or left without severe neck pain

 - You feel like you must use over-the-counter pain medications just to make it through the day and are using it regularly to treat your neck pain

 - You’re worried that your neck pain may have a serious cause

 - Your neck pain started in the neck but has moved to numbness or tingling in your hands or wrists